September 11, 1789

 Alexander Hamilton campaigned actively for the position of treasury secretary, even though friends had advised him to avoid that job at a time when the nation’s finances were in a “deep, dark, and dreary chaos.”
 They urged him, instead, to seek nomination as chief justice of the United States or to run for a seat in the Senate.

-Robert Morris, the Pennsylvania senator and financier, counseled President George Washington to nominate the thirty-four-year-old Hamilton, whom he described as “damned sharp.”
+Robert Morris, the Pennsylvania senator and financier, counseled President George Washington to nominate the 34-year-old Hamilton, whom he described as “damned sharp.”
 Nine days after the president signed legislation creating the Treasury Department, he dispatched his messenger to the Senate with Hamilton’s nomination.

 Alexander Hamilton’s intense ambition, his passion for order and efficiency, together with his tendency to meddle in the operations of other cabinet agencies, made him the administrative architect of the new government.
 The combination of special congressional powers vested in the Treasury Department and the president’s relative inexperience in financial affairs allowed the secretary to pursue a course of his own choosing.
 One member of Congress commented, “Congress may go home.
 Mr. Hamilton is all-powerful and fails in nothing that he attempts.”